duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 - Is this the right instant answer type?
 Would it be better to implement this as another IA type?

-- If this should really be another IA type (e.g. JavaScript heavy Goodie should probably be a Spice) it's best to note this asap so the IA can be re-implemented and a new PR should be made
+- If this should really be another IA type (e.g. JavaScript heavy Goodie should probably be a Spice) it's best to note this as early in the process as possible, since the instant answer will need to be re-implemented and a new pull-request submitted.

 - What other data is available from this source? (check the API response for anything really useful that's not being displayed).

 - Is this the best layout/design to display all the data?
 (For Spice, consider the various templates)

 - Does the API often return irrelevant results?
-If so, use/improve client-side relevancy handling (`DDG.isRelevant`).
+If so, consider using the `isRelevant()` function or if that is already in use, improve the client-side relevancy checking by making it more strict.

 **Regarding the code...**